 - Rinse with water x3

-- Send it to facility washing
+- Send it to the washing facility

 - Autoclave with DI water

-- Autoclave dry with thick aluminum cover.
+- Autoclave dry with double layer thick aluminum cover.

 How to disinfect cell/tissue culture surfaces